jonasstr/kit-assignments-downloader/README.md

 ```
 kita add
 ```
-which will guide you through setting up your own courses.
-Please consider [contributing]() your added courses, so that others will be able to download assignments for them as well.
+which will guide you through adding your own courses.
+Please consider [contributing]() your newly created courses, so that others will be able to download assignments for them as well.